OliverO2/grav-plugin-responsive-images/README.md

 # Responsive Images Plugin

-The **Responsive Images** plugin is for [Grav CMS](http://github.com/getgrav/grav).
+The **Responsive Images** plugin is for the [Grav CMS](http://github.com/getgrav/grav).
 It provides a Twig function to generate a responsive HTML image element (using `srcset`) for a set of pre-rendered image files.

 The plugin also includes a special workaround for the Microsoft Edge browser, which intermittently displays distorted images as soon it encounters a `srcset` attribute (see [here for details](http://caniuse.com/#search=srcset)).